bghira/SimpleTuner/OPTIONS.md

                         Diffusion 1.x or 2.x model.
   --kolors              This option must be provided when training a Kolors
                         model.
+  --flux                This option must be provided when training a Flux
+                        model.
+  --smoldit             Use the experimental SmolDiT model architecture.
+  --smoldit_config {smoldit-small,smoldit-swiglu,smoldit-base,smoldit-large,smoldit-huge}
+                        The SmolDiT configuration to use.
+This is a list of pre-configured models.
+The default is 'smoldit-base'.
   --flow_matching_loss {diffusers,compatible,diffusion}
                         A discrepancy exists between the Diffusers
-                        implementation of flow matching and the minimal implementations provided by StabilityAI and AuraFlow.
+                        implementation of flow matching and the minimal implementation provided by StabilityAI.
+This
-                        This experimental option allows switching loss
+                        experimental option allows switching loss calculations
-                        calculations to be compatible with those.
+                        to be compatible with those.
 Additionally, 'diffusion' is offered as an option to reparameterise a model to v_prediction loss.
   --pixart_sigma        This must be set when training a PixArt Sigma model.
   --sd3                 This option must be provided when training a Stable
                         Diffusion 3 model.